stanford-dancebreak/stanford-dancebreak.github.io/content/info/teaching.md

 ---
-title: Teaching at Dancebreak
+title: Teaching at Dancebreak - Instructor Guidelines
+weight: 4
 ---

-# Teaching at Dancebreak - Instructor Guidelines

 ## Why is this important?